draber/dom-node/README.md

 ### Other functions

 #### `fn.toNode()`
 This is used under the hood to power the `content` argument but is also publicly accessible.
-It accepts the same input as `content` and returns either an `HTMLElement` or a `DOMFragment`, either way a single piece.
+It accepts the same input as `content` and returns either an `HTMLElement`, a `TextNode` or a `DocumentFragment`, but either way a single node.

-To resuse the example from [`content`](#content), this would be:
 ```javascript
 fn.toNode('some random text')
 // -> TextNode